-Self-tanner is a great way to add some luster to your skin without having to worry about exposing yourself to potentially harmful UV rays.
-However, there are a few challenges that you may face while using self-tanning solutions, including those brought on by things like body hair.
+Self-tanner is a great way to add some glow to your skin without having to worry about exposing yourself to potentially harmful UV rays.
+However, there are a few challenges that you may face while using self-tanning solutions, including those brought on by body hair.

 All of us have it somewhere, or at least we have to constantly deal with it.